Joanna Bogle

-Joanna Margaret Bogle, DSG (born September 1952) is a British Roman Catholic writer and broadcaster based in London.
+Joanna Margaret Bogle, (born September 1952) is a British Roman Catholic writer and broadcaster based in London.
 Bogle married a barrister and convert to Catholicism.
 She has written for the Richmond Herald, the Surrey Comet, the Catholic Times, the Catholic Herald, and The National Catholic Register.
 Bogle has been described a firebrand, believes Christians are under attack in Britain and opposed the ordination of women priests.
 In 2013, she was awarded a papal honour and became a Dame of the Pontifical Equestrian Order of St. Gregory the Great.

 Biography

 Bogle worked for the Richmond Herald and later the Surrey Comet newspapers after leaving school.
 She has written for the Catholic Times and the Catholic Herald.
 In 1996, Bogle was described by Catholic writer Peter Stanford as "a forceful, eloquent and youthful firebrand who has made it her business, with some success, to act as a counter-balance to Cristina Odone on the chat-show and soundbite circuit."

 Bogle is a founder member of the Association for Catholic Women in England and contributes to The National Catholic Register.
 She is married to James Bogle, a barrister and convert to Catholicism.
 She has a degree in theology.

 In 2013, she became a Dame of the Pontifical Equestrian Order of St. Gregory the Great, a Papal merit award whose recipients are styled "DSG".
 The award is not connected to Orders, decorations, and medals of the United Kingdom.
 Bogle does not have a television but contributes to EWTN Global Catholic Network, a Catholic television and radio network "dedicated to the advancement of truth as defined by the Magisterium of the Catholic Church, [...] to serve the orthodox belief and teaching of the Church as proclaimed by the supreme Pontiff and his predecessors."

 Her biography of 19th-century humanitarian Caroline Chisholm, The Emigrant's Friend, was published in 1993.
 A short biography, "Courage and Conviction" (2013) concerns Mother Riccarda Beauchamp Hambrough and Sister Katherine Flanagan, two British Bridgettine nuns who helped to hide 50 Jewish refugees in Rome during the Second World War.